What is Join Rise Be?

 Marco is an empathetic and intuitive artist who was born and partially raised in Meriden, Connecticut.
 In the span of a few years, he moved from 3 different homes until his mother made the decision to give up guardianship.
 Despite traumatic childhood struggles, it wasn’t until he was in high school when he first discovered his fascination for the human psyche.
 For as long as he can remember, Marco has always wanted to make others feel welcome, happy, and loved.
 Exploring what it means to be conscious became a priority after issues surrounding abandonment and lack of self-worth became prevalent.
 Multiple hospitalizations and other hardships showed him the importance of time and energy.
 His purpose became very clear: Do what you love and inspire others to do the same.

 Working as a warmline operator goes hand in hand with his abstract way of thinking.
 He believes in pursuing a self-defined life around the many forms of creation.
 From photography to graphic design to poetry to music, he takes on many hats in life.
-With that being said, when he’s not working at the Join Rise Be headquarters, he’s creating art and publishing it while simultaneously sharing knowledge and advocating for topics such as love, substance abuse, healing, abandonment, mindfulness and so on.
+With that being said, when he’s not working at the Join Rise Be headquarters, he’s creating art and publishing it while simultaneously sharing knowledge and wisdom relating to topics such as love, substance abuse, healing, abandonment, mindfulness and so on.

 Young Adult Peer Leadership Coordinator: Skyler Rivera